Trump says he has 'absolute right' to declare national emergency over border security

 CLICK HERE TO GET THE FOX NEWS APP

-The president told congressional Democratic leaders during a meeting last week that he was willing to keep the government shutdown for as long as necessary -- possibly months or even years -- in order to get the funding he wants.
+The president told congressional Democratic leaders during a meeting last week that he was willing to keep the government shut down for as long as necessary -- possibly months or even years -- in order to get the funding he wants.

 Trump plans to travel Thursday to the front-lines, visiting the U.S.-Mexico border by McAllen, Texas.